To Gianni Infantino, President of FIFA; Dr Ali bin Samikh Al Marri, Minister for Administrative Development, Labor and Social Affairs in Qatar:

 - Set up a dedicated compensation fund for migrant workers and the families of those who have died.
 This amount should at least be equivalent to the US$440 million prize money provided to teams participating in the 2022 World Cup that can be invested in funds to compensate workers, and initiatives to improve workers’ protections in light of the extensive abuses recorded amongst migrant workers in Qatar.

-- Introduce and enforce penalties on employers where the practice of contract substitution takes place, that forces workers to accept lower wages on arrival into Qatar.
+- Introduce and enforce penalties on employers where the practice of contract substitution takes place, which forces workers to accept lower wages on arrival into Qatar.

 - Ensure migrant workers’ passports are returned, and that workers hold their own passports and are given their worker IDs, through more effective enforcement and implementation of current laws targeting employers.